Distillation: Idealized model

 An implication of one boiling point is that lighter components never cleanly "boil first".
-At boiling point, all volatile components boil, but for a component, its percentage in the vapor is the same as its percentage of the total vapor pressure.
+At the boiling point, all volatile components boil, but for a component, its percentage in the vapor is the same as its percentage of the total vapor pressure.
 Lighter components have a higher partial pressure and, thus, are concentrated in the vapor, but heavier volatile components also have a (smaller) partial pressure and necessarily vaporize also, albeit at a lower concentration in the vapor.
 Indeed, batch distillation and fractionation succeed by varying the composition of the mixture.
-In batch distillation, the batch vaporizes, which changes its composition; in fractionation, liquid higher in the fractionation column contains more lights and boils at lower temperatures.
+In batch distillation, the batch vaporizes, which changes its composition; in fractionation, the liquid higher in the fractionation column contains more light and boils at lower temperatures.
 Therefore, starting from a given mixture, it appears to have a boiling range instead of a boiling point, although this is because its composition changes: each intermediate mixture has its own, singular boiling point.

 The idealized model is accurate in the case of chemically similar liquids, such as benzene and toluene.
 In other cases, severe deviations from Raoult's law and Dalton's law are observed, most famously in the mixture of ethanol and water.
 These compounds, when heated together, form an azeotrope, which is when the vapor phase and liquid phase contain the same composition.
 Although there are computational methods that can be used to estimate the behavior of a mixture of arbitrary components, the only way to obtain accurate vapor–liquid equilibrium data is by measurement.

 It is not possible to completely purify a mixture of components by distillation, as this would require each component in the mixture to have a zero partial pressure.
 If ultra-pure products are the goal, then further chemical separation must be applied.
 When a binary mixture is vaporized and the other component, e.g., a salt, has zero partial pressure for practical purposes, the process is simpler.